-The Law Centre sits at the base of Grenfell Tower and Law Centre has had to step up and provide a range of advice services that has stretched staff to their limits.
-The resulting cases and need emanating from the local community will dominate the shape of the Law Centres work for at least the next two years.
-In total the Law Centre has 70 cases related directly to Grenfell, 50 in housing and 20 in immigration the majority of which are on a pro bono basis.
-In total we triaged 2948 enquiries
+The Law Centre sits at the base of Grenfell Tower and the Law Centre has had to step up and provide a range of advice services which will dominate the shape of the Law Centres work for at least the next year or two.
+In total the Law Centre has 48 cases related directly to Grenfell, 30 in housing and 18 in immigration the majority of which are on a probono basis.